“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 My dad: was a poor country boy, who grew up in New York until he was 7 and then moved back to Puerto Rico where they lived with no running water or electricity.
 I’ve seen the house and it always blows my mind when I think of what that must have been like.

 They were on a quest to make a better life for themselves and open doors for their children that had never been opened for them.
+They were as lost as a couple from a small island might be after moving from their homeland, to a much larger city, learning to cope with the cold winters, and mostly just trying to figuring out how to survive.

 We lived a simple life…